rool78/rool78.github.io/content/articles/switching-coroutine-dispatchers.md

     private fun doSomething(list: List<String>) {
-        viewModelScope.launch { // By default, build-in viewModelScope uses the main dispatcher val result = withContext(defaultDispatcher) { // withContext allow us to change the coroutine context, in this case we use it to change the CoroutineDispatcher expensiveUseCase(list)
+        viewModelScope.launch { // By default, build-in viewModelScope uses the main dispatcher val result = withContext(defaultDispatcher) { // withContext allow us to change the coroutine context, in this case we use it to change the CoroutineDispatcher to the default expensiveUseCase(list)
             }
             // Update UI with result (We are on the main dispatcher again, so it will be safe to interact with the UI)